unitymakesus/resources/docs/how-to/wordpress-setup.md

 1. Check "Read More Link."
 The text that is here is determined by the individual website's design too.
 2. Uncheck "No Custom Excerpts"
 3. Uncheck "Filter: the_content()"
+4. Strip Tags: Switch to "Remove all tags..." and don't check any boxes below.